Mon711/odin-website-1/README.md

-A landig page website as part of The Odin Project foundations course
+A landing page website as part of The Odin Project foundations course